philipkondrenko/Scribbotic/README.md

 Scribbotic is a note taking web app that lets users delete and add notes.

 # Features
-- User token authentication using JWT
+- User token authentication with JWT
 - Password hashing with bcrypt
 - Backend REST API built with Node.js and Express
 - Frontend built with CSS and EJS